da-n/node9000/README.md

 Next run these Docker commands to build the image and run the container where `container_name` is the name given to your docker container.
 You can find the container name (assigned randomly) by running `docker ps`:

-    $ docker build --build-arg MODE=dev -t "node9000" .
+    $ docker build -t "node9000" .
-    $ docker run -p 3000:3000 -v $HOME/path/to/repo/:/usr/src/app/ -d node9000
+    $ docker run -p 8080:8080 -v $HOME/path/to/repo/:/usr/src/app/ -d node9000

-*Note by default the Dockerfile is set to build images in production mode, the above command will instead run it in `dev` mode.
-Remove `--build-arf MODE=dev` to instead run in production mode.*
+*Note by default the Dockerfile is set to build images in dev mode, production mode will run it with server side rendering but is currently experimental.
+You can select production mode by setting NODE_END to "production" in package.json.*

 If nothing failed, you should be able to see the server running at [http://localhost:8080](http://localhost:8080).